macloo/python-beginners/week02/README.md

 Now we know what we have to get out of the `take_guesses()` function: The number of guesses taken.
 If they were all used without a correct answer, we know the player failed.

 **Think about this:** Knowing what you want to *return* helps you write a better function.
-Don't just print things and throw them away.
+Don’t just print things and throw them away.
 If you *return* something, you can save it in a variable.

 Get started like this: